Iman-dorri/Synvoy/Document/Development_Roadmap.md

-# TripLink - Development Roadmap
+# Synvoy - Development Roadmap
 ## Detailed Implementation Plan & Project Management

 ---

 ## Project Overview

-This roadmap outlines the complete development journey for TripLink, from initial setup to public launch.
+This roadmap outlines the complete development journey for Synvoy, from initial setup to public launch.
 The project follows an agile methodology with 2-week sprints and regular milestone reviews.

 ### Development Phases
 1. **Phase 1**: Foundation & MVP (Months 1-6)